The End Of The Age... The Judgment of God

 Part IV...
 That Earth Shaking Seventh Trumpet

-The Seventh Trumpet is, in a sense, the most eventful of all them all, since it literally ushers the old age out, and the new one in.
-In summary, this last and final Trumpet... a) Brings and end to the mystery of God, when the doors to the Kingdom close forever with no possibility of redemption for any that have not yet become a disciple of the Lamb. b) Marks the point when believers are caught up in the clouds, to meet the Lord in the air (the rapture).
-The dead will rise first, followed by those still alive at this point.
-Note: "sons of the kingdom", as they are called, are physically moved off the earth for a very specific reason. c) Introduces the Seven Bowls that end all things.
+In a sense the Seventh Trumpet will be the most eventful of all them all literally ushering the old age out and the new one in.
+In summary, this last and final Trumpet... a) Brings and end to the mystery of God, when the doors to the Kingdom close forever with no possibility of redemption for any that have not yet become a disciple of the Lamb. b) Marks the point when believers are caught up in the clouds to meet the Lord in the air (the rapture) and c) Introduces the Seven Bowls that end all things.
+Note: the "sons of the kingdom" as they are called are physically moved off the earth for a very specific reason.

 Part V...
 The ‘Rapture’